dschwen/mathparse/PERFORMANCE.md

 # Performance comparison
 Using an Iron Chromium free energy.
+All times for single core execution on a Mac Pro (trashcan) unless otherwise stated.

 # SymbolicMath `performance.C`